morse-simulator/morse/doc/morse/dev/dev_workflow.rst

 particular are important because they are the places where Python scripts are called.

-For Blender to find the Python scripts referred to in the Actuators, the Python files must be directly in a directory listed in ``PYTHONPATH``.
-The standard location for these files in MORSE is the directory:
-``MORSE_ROOT/src/morse/blender``, which should be included in ``PYTHONPATH`` as described in the :doc:`MORSE installation documentation <../user/installation>`.

 Each object in Blender can have its own set of Logic Bricks.
 In every MORSE simulation scene, there must be one ``Scene_Script_Holder`` object, which holds the predefined Logic Bricks necessary to initialize and control the simulation.